IELTS graph 269 - Expenditures for five major categories in 2009

 The bar chart below shows shares of expenditures for five major categories in the United States, Canada, the United Kingdom, and Japan in the year 2009.

 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 Shares of expenditure for selected categories, United States, Canada,

 United Kingdom, and Japan, 2009

 Transportation cost, on the other hand, was highest in Canada and one-fifth of spending by Canadians were for commuting.
-Japanese people spent the least on commuting and it was 10% or their expenses.
+Japanese people spent the least on commuting and it was 10% of their expenses.
 Interestingly, these nationalities spent around 5% money on clothing which was slightly higher than that of their medical expenses.
-Us citizens had to spend the highest on health care which accounted for around 7% of their cost while it was the lowest in the UK.
+Us citizens had to spend the highest on healthcare which accounted for around 7% of their cost while it was the lowest in the UK.